Ubipo/BpfOsmBot/README.md

   Converts phone and fax numbers of provided OSM object ids to the ITU-T 'E.164' standard.

-  IDS:                File containing ID's of objects to process.
+  IDSF:               File containing ID's of objects to process.
 If not set,
                       ID's will be prompted for.

   CREDENTIALS:        File containing OSM username and password, one per line